Your Post Trip Inspection Checklist: 4 Steps

 In other words, a post trip inspection checklist that works for your company might not look exactly like a checklist that works for another company.
 That’s why it’s important to combine items that are required by law with items that make sense for your specific fleet.

 Begin by assessing the needs of your fleet.
 Are your drivers traveling long distances or making shorter, regional trips?
-What type of vehicles are they operating?
+What type of commercial vehicle are they operating?

 Then, follow these four steps to get on the road to a failsafe post trip inspection checklist.